 Please contact us at [email protected] if you have any concerns before you make your payment.

-With teachers: When there's an active group of trainees, we'll have twice-monthly half-day LIVE classes led by Anandra and the Teaching Team.
+With teachers: While there's an active group of trainees, we'll have regular LIVE classes led by Anandra and the Teaching Team, usually 2 or 3 sessions of different kinds per week.
 They'll be scheduled at staggered times, so our global family can have an equal chance of attending.

 With fellow trainees: You'll be required to meet with your cohort in live meetings and do study sessions with buddies.
-Social elements include (optional) "chai times," open mics, etc. In order to get your certification you'll have to teach your practicum classes in front of a live audience to get 360-degree feedback.
+Social elements include (optional) "chai times," chant experiments, etc. In order to get your certification you'll have to teach your practicum classes in front of a live audience to get 360-degree feedback.

 Your cohort groups will be assigned according to time zones.
 For instance, Europe + Middle East trainees will be in one cohort because there's only a 3-4 hour time difference, while Australia + India + Japan might be in another.